-Standard VI-Disenrollment Requirements and Limitations Requirements and References Evidence/Documentation as Submitted by the CMO Score 8.
+Requirements and References Evidence/Documentation as Submitted by the CMO Score 8.
 The Contractor shall cite to DCH or its Agent at least one (1) acceptable reason for disenrollment outlined in Section 4.2.3 before requesting disenrollment of the member.
 Contract: 4.2.2.4 Peach State Health Plan shall cite to DCH or its Agent at least one (1) acceptable reason for disenrollment outlined in Section 4.2.3 before requesting disenrollment of the member.
-Peach State demonstrates this through the following reference documents: • Policy: GA.MBRS.29 Peach State Health Plan Initiated Disenrollment Policy • Peach State Disenrollment Example • Member Handbook (Medicaid/PCFKs); Page 54-55,122 • Member Handbook (P4HB); Page 34, 76 Met ☐ Not Met ☐ NA Findings: The Peach State Initiated Disenrollment policy and procedure indicated that the CMO would cite at least one acceptable reason for dis senrollment.
-Required Actions: None.
+Peach State demonstrates this through the following reference documents: Policy: GA.MBRS.29 Peach State Health Plan Initiated Disenrollment Policy Peach State Disenrollment Example Member Handbook (Medicaid/PCFKs); Page 54-55,122 Member Handbook (P4HB); Page 34, 76 Met Not Met NA Findings: The Peach State Initiated Disenrollment policy and procedure indicated Required Actions: None. senrollment.
 9. The Contractor may not request disenrollment of a member for discriminating reasons, including: Adverse changes in a member's health status; Missed appointments; Utilization of medical services; Diminished mental capacity; Pre-existing medical condition; Uncooperative or disruptive behavior resulting from his or her special needs; or Lack of compliance with the treating physician's plan of care.
 Member attempts to exercise his/her rights under the Grievance System.
-Contract: 4.2.4.1 and 4.2.4.2 Peach State may not request disenrollment of a member for discriminating reasons, including: Adverse changes in a member's health status Missed appointments Utilization of medical services Diminished mental capacity Pre-existing medical condition Uncooperative or disruptive behavior resulting from his or her special needs; or Lack of compliance with the treating physician's plan of care Peach State demonstrates this through the following reference document: Policy: GA.MBRS.29 Peach State Health Plan
+Contract: 4.2.4.1 and 4.2.4.2 Peach State may not request disenrollment of a member for discriminating reasons, including: Adverse changes in a member's health status Missed appointments Utilization of medical services Diminished mental capacity Pre-existing medical condition Uncooperative or disruptive behavior resulting from his or her special needs; or Lack of compliance with the treating physician's plan of care Peach State demonstrates this through the following reference document: Policy: GA.MBRS.29 Peach State Health Plan Met Not Met NA

-Standard VI-Disenrollment Requirements and Limitations Requirements and References Evidence/Documentation as Submitted by the CMO Score Initiated Disenrollment Policy Findings: The Peach State Initiated Disenrollment policy and procedure indicated reasons listed in the element. that the CMO would not request disenrollment of a member to for any of the Required Actions: None.
+Requirements and References Evidence/Documentation as Submitted by the CMO Score Initiated Disenrollment Policy Findings: The Peach State Initiated Disenrollment policy and procedure indicated reasons listed in the element.
+I that the CMO would not request disenrollment of a member for any of the Required Actions: None.
 10. The request of one PCP to have a member assigned to another provider is not sufficient cause for the Contractor to request the member be disenrolled from the plan.
 The Contractor shall utilize its PCP assignment process to assign the member a new PCP.
 Contract: 4.2.4.3 A Peach State PCP request to have a member assigned to another provider is not sufficient cause for the Contractor to request the member be disenrolled from the plan.
 The Contractor shall utilize its PCP assignment process to assign the member a new PCP.
-Peach State demonstrates this through the following reference document: ◆ Policy: GA.MBRS.29 Peach State Health Plan Initiated Disenrollment Policy ◆ Peach State PCP Selection Change Policy_GA.MBRS.39
+Met Not Met NA Peach State demonstrates this through the following reference document: Policy: GA.MBRS.29 Peach State Health Plan Initiated Disenrollment Policy Peach State PCP Selection Change Policy_GA.MBRS.39 assignment process to assign a member to a different and available PCP.